-A. A famous football coach said when your mind and muscles tell you that you are totally fatigued so not to move, you have only used 50% of your total energy.
-General George Paton said this is only 35%.
-Others have said it is only 25%.

-B. Getting motivated is mobilizing resources for the Lord.
+- A. How to get really motivated. - B. A famous football coach said when your mind and muscles tell you that you are totally fatigued so not to move, you have only used 50% of your total energy.
+General Paton said this is only 35%.
+Others have said it is only 25%. - C. Getting motivated is mobilizing resources for the Lord.